 For most piano students, reading piano music is one of the biggest hurdles in learning to play the piano.
-I've therefore assembled a series of practical, general tips that will help you read piano music with greater ease.
-(Be sure to subscribe to this site, as specific tips and exercises are added regularly.)
+I’ve therefore assembled a series of practical, general tips that will help you read piano music with greater ease.
+(Be sure to subscribe to this site by entering your name and email address in the signup form, as specific tips and exercises are added regularly.)

 This should be so self-evident that I needn’t mention it, yet it continues to amaze me how many music students don’t make time for regular practice and then wonder why they’re not improving quickly.
 Good practice habits are absolutely essential if you wish to learn to read music or undertake any serious musical activity.
 When reading piano music, this means first and foremost practicing regularly.
 Clearly, regular practice will bring results far more quickly than will intermittent work.
 Make a commitment to practice reading music at least five days a week.
 It’s useful to start practice sessions with reading music.
 This will quickly grow into a habit.
 As progress is cumulative only with regular work, 10 minutes a day is all most music students need to learn to read music proficiently.
 By working consistently, with proper practice habits, you’ll astonish yourself with how fast your music reading skills will improve.
 Improvements on improvements will accelerate your progress.
 It’s like getting compound interest on your sight reading skills!

 Like all music skills, it is perfectly normal to be able to read piano music well one day and less well the next.
 The mind must be receptive, and a tired mind can no more learn to read music than it can do any other activity that demands concentrated effort.
 Foreign language learners are well aware of this phenomenon.
 Some days you might be fluent and on others you can barely get the words out and you end up making a fool of yourself.
 Those are the days you get to tell your friends about (I certainly have my share of embarrassing stories), but in music it simply doesn’t work this way.
 Never practice in a state of fatigue.